Automattic/jetpack/readme.txt

 * General: ensure Jetpack's full compatibility with the upcoming WordPress 5.6 release.
 * General: update Jetpack's minimum required WordPress version to 5.5, in anticipation of the upcoming WordPress 5.6 release.
 * Sharing: disable Open Graph Meta tags added by the Web Stories plugin when Jetpack's tags are active.
+* Stats: support Web Stories plugin.
+* Synchronization: ensure better synchronization of post meta data (used by Publicize, Subscriptions, Search) in WordPress 5.6.

 **Bug fixes**

 * Connection: handle XMLRPC requests when SERVER_PORT is not defined.
-* Edit Post API: restore post comments when untrashing a post, such as via the mobile apps.
 * External Media: fix a conflict with CoBlock's image replace feature.
-* General: fix incorrect links to Jetpack credentials form.
+* Dashboard: fix incorrect links to Jetpack credentials form.
 * Google Analytics: ensure compatibility with Google Analytics 4 (GA4).
 * Sitemaps: ensure that the Home URL is slashed on subdirectory websites.
 * Social Icons widget: display only one icon when a URL matches both a domain and the feed URL match.
-* Stats: support Web Stories plugin.
 * Sync: avoid trying to sync when something else disabled syncing a request.
-* Whatsapp Button: fix Guyana country code metadata.
+* Whatsapp Button Block: fix Guyana country code metadata.
+* WordPress.com REST API: restore post comments when untrashing a post, such as via the mobile apps.

 --------